keeperrl_wiki

 • Try to keep a teleport spell for emergencies.

-• If you want to loot potions and scrolls from monsters then you must kill them quickly, before the monster users those items itself.
+• If you want to loot potions and scrolls from monsters then you must kill them quickly, before the monster uses those items itself.

 Making war using magic

-• The magic available is different on each map.
+• The magic items available are different on each map.
 This forces you to improvise.

 • Blinding enemies with potions seems to be like going invisible but the potion has to hit your target.